-Among the hundreds of airline frequent flyer programs out there, ANA Mileage Club might just crack the top five.
-Sure, you can use miles from this Japanese airline to fly to Japan and back … or Europe … or even Australia … or around the world!
+Among the hundreds of airline frequent flyer programs out there, All Nippon Airways (ANA) Mileage Club might just crack the top five.
+Sure, you can use miles from this Japanese airline to fly to Japan and back … but they're also great for Europe … or even Australia … or flying around the world!

-The best airline programs combine low rates to redeem miles for a free (or nearly free) flight and an easy way to earn them, and that’s ANA Mileage Club to a T. There are a ton of sweet spots to fly economy or even business class for fewer miles than other airlines would charge you.
-And since it’s an Amex transfer partner, you can transfer points from cards like the American Express® Gold Card or The Platinum Card® from American Express to easily get the ANA miles you need.
+The best airline programs combine low rates to redeem miles for a free (or nearly free) flight and an easy way to earn them, and that describes ANA Mileage Club to a T. There are a ton of sweet spots to fly economy or even business class for fewer miles than other airlines would charge you.
+And since it's an Amex transfer partner, you can transfer points from cards like the *amex gold card* or *amex platinum card* to easily get the ANA miles you need.

 Of course, these great deals come with a few drawbacks: Higher tax and fee charges on some (but not all) redemptions and some restrictions you won’t find when using miles through other airlines.
 But that doesn’t outweigh the value of ANA Mileage Club and why you should study up on it for your next big trip.

 We'll walk you through all the quirks and let you know everything you need to know about ANA Mileage Club.